Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 It is no secret that Paris has a number of Museums, (over 60 to give you a clear picture) with some like the Louvre being the most visited and the most famous in the world.

-And the big plus about visiting Paris in winter is that you won’t miss out on exploring the famous museum you see in guide books because most of them are indoors.
-Whether you are into art and antiques, modern art or just painting, the large collection of museums in Paris has a slice of something for everyone.
+Whether you are into art and antiques, modern art, or just painting, the large collection of museums in Paris has a slice of something for everyone.

 So don’t be afraid to make plans to either visit the Louvre museum, the Orsay Museum, or the Pompidou Centre because you won’t freeze to death while admiring Paris’ popular attractions.